syncfusion-content/ej2-react-docs/ej2-react/speed-dial/items.md

 ---
 layout: post
 title: Items in React Speed dial component | Syncfusion
-description: Learn here all about Items in Syncfusion React Speed dial component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Items in Syncfusion React SpeedDial component of Syncfusion Essential JS 2 and more.
 control: Items
 platform: ej2-react
 documentation: ug